How to automate emails while customizing email marketing experiences

 Reporting and analytics

-A good email automation tool should offer real-time reporting and analytics capabilities, allowing you to track key metrics such as open rates, click-through rates, and conversion rates.
+The best email marketing software should offer real-time reporting and analytics capabilities, allowing you to track key email marketing metrics such as open rates, click-through rates, and conversion rates.

 Integration with other tools